 For Jawad, the instrument’s appeal comes in part due to its diversity, allowing a wide range of keys and scales to be played.
 Aside from its remarkable ancient heritage, he also feels is notable for it accessibility to musicians from eastern and western traditions, making it a universal instrument.

-Mohamed Jawad Hameed is an Artist and Ecologist at Risk Resident co-hosted at AR-Safe Haven Helsinki by Perpetuum Mobile (PM) and HIAP on the island of Suomenlinna, Helsinki.
-His programme in Helsinki is being coordinated in partnership with the Finnish Musicians’ Union and the Finnish Music Council.
+Mohamed Jawad Husein Hameed is an Artist and Ecologist at Risk Resident curated by Perpetuum Mobile (PM) and hosted at AR-Safe Haven Helsinki by PM at HIAP on the island of Suomenlinna, Helsinki.
+The programme in Helsinki is being coordinated in partnership with the Finnish Music Council and the Finnish Musicians’ Union.

 The AR Secretariat, which facilitates and coordinates AR-Residents internationally is generously funded by Koneen Säätiö – Kone Foundation.